Dattax/release-notes/README.md

 * Event validation rules
 * Added module list query

-## 2019 February 7: Optimized discovery and support for jenkins
+## 2019 February 7: Optimized discovery and support for Jenkins
 We updated and fixed some core features.
 We focused on optimized discovery.
 More Updates include:
 * Converted production cluster from zonal to regional
 * Added retry mechanisms during processing
 * Check for max number of tags before getting another page of tags
-* Add regional stage and prod clusters support for jenkins deploy
+* Add regional stage and prod clusters support for Jenkins deploy
 * Fixed feature pipeline
 * Introduced retries and checks for CLI timeouts
-* Updated caddy_helm_pkg_feat.sh and add debug for other jenkins files
-* Fixed feature pipeline
-* Introduced retries and checks for CLI timeouts
-* Updated caddy_helm_pkg_feat.sh and add debug for other jenkins files
+* Updated caddy_helm_pkg_feat.sh and add debug for other Jenkins files
-* Sdd regional stage and prod clusters support for jenkins deploy
+* Sdd regional stage and prod clusters support for Jenkins deploy
 * Trigger CI pipeline

 ## 2019 January 28: GA